"

 The SpaceX launch system returns the first stage of the Falcon 9 rocket back to Earth using only its own propulsion systems.

-However, to accomplish this impressive feat, ample fuel must be carried on the first stage in excess of the fuel needed to launch the payload.
-Also, aerodynamic flight control surfaces and cold-jet attitude thrusters must be added to the first stage to help steer it along the required trajectory to the landing point.
-Finally, retro-braking is performed by reigniting one or more of the main rocket engines.
-There are unique challenges in achieving this incredible feat of flight dynamics and control.
+However, to accomplish this impressive feat, the first stage must carry ample fuel in excess of the fuel needed to launch the payload.
+Aerodynamic flight control surfaces and cold-jet attitude thrusters must also be added to the first stage to help steer it along the required trajectory to the landing point.
+Finally, retrobraking is performed by reigniting one or more of the main rocket engines.
+Achieving this incredible feat of flight dynamics and control presents unique challenges.

 The ability to reuse rockets, such as the first-stage booster and its engines, is critical to making space launches more affordable.
 Launch vehicles can cost hundreds of millions of dollars, and reusing a first-stage booster, for example, can cut tens of millions of dollars off the cost of a launch to a customer.
 Now retired from service, the Space Shuttle concept was the best example of a mostly reusable spacecraft.
 The heart of the concept, the Orbiter, was partly a spacecraft and partly an aircraft designed to re-enter the atmosphere after the mission and glide to a landing on a runway, albeit a very long one.